The Boys of Summer (song)

-"The Boys of Summer" is a song by Eagles vocalist and drummer Don Henley, with lyrics written by Henley and music composed by Mike Campbell of Tom Petty and the Heartbreakers.

-The lead single from Henley's album Building the Perfect Beast, "The Boys of Summer" was released on October 26, 1984.
-It reached number five on the Billboard Hot 100 chart in the US, number one on the Billboard Top Rock Tracks chart, and number 12 in the UK Singles Chart.
+"The Boys of Summer" is a song by American rock musician Don Henley.
+The lyrics were written by Henley and the music was composed by Mike Campbell of Tom Petty and the Heartbreakers.
+It was released on October 26, 1984, as the lead single from Henley's second solo studio album Building the Perfect Beast.
+It reached number five on the Billboard Hot 100 chart in the US, number one on the Billboard Top Rock Tracks chart, and number 12 on the UK singles chart.